A motivic conjecture of Milne

-{\bf 1.5.
+{\bf 1.6.
 On contents.} The proof of the Main Theorem involves two steps.
 The first step shows that it is enough to prove the Main Theorem if $G$ is a torus (see Subsection 3.5) and the second step proves the Main Theorem if $G$ is a torus (see Subsections 4.1 and 4.2).
+The proof of the Main Theorem ends with Subsubsection 4.2.11.

-The first step relies on the existence of global deformations of the pairs $(D,(t_{\alpha})_{\alpha\in\scrJ})$ and $(D,(v_{\alpha})_{\alpha\in\scrJ})$ over certain regular, formally smooth $\Spec(W(k))$-schemes whose special fibres are connected and have a Zariski dense set of $\bar k$-valued points.
+The first step relies on the existence of global deformations of the pairs $(D,(t_{\alpha})_{\alpha\in\scrJ})$ and $(D,(v_{\alpha})_{\alpha\in\scrJ})$ over certain regular, affine, formally smooth $\Spec\,W(k)$-schemes $\Spec\,Q$ whose special fibres are geometrically connected and have a Zariski dense set of $\bar k$-valued points.
 Based on [Fa1, Thm.
-7.1] and on a variant of it for $p=2$, the existence of such deformations boils down to proving the existence of certain integrable and nilpotent modulo $p$ connections (see Subsection 3.4).
-See Lemma 3.1.3 and Theorem 3.2 for our basic results which pertain to connections and see Subsection 3.3 for their proofs.
-Though these global deformations are of interest in their own (for instance, they can be used to solve essentially any specialization problem which pertains to pairs of the form $(D_k,(t_{\alpha})_{\alpha\in\scrJ})$), here we will use them only to accomplish the first step.
+7.1] and on a variant of it for $p=2$, the existence of such deformations boils down to proving the existence of certain integrable and nilpotent modulo $p$ {\it connections} on $M\otimes_{W(k)} Q$ (see Subsection 3.4).
+See Subsections 3.2 and 3.3 for our basic results which pertain to moduli spaces of connections.
+See Theorem 3.2 (c) for a precise description of such $Q$.
+Though these global deformations are of interest in their own (for instance, they can be used to solve essentially any specialization problem which pertains to pairs of the form $(D_k,(t_{\alpha})_{\alpha\in\scrJ})$ and thus to the stratifications mentioned above in 1.5 (ii)), here we will use them only to accomplish the first step.

 The second step relies on the {\it integral version of Fontaine comparison theory} studied in [Fa2, Sect.
 4] and it involves a non-trivial reduction to the {\it Lubin--Tate} case in which $k=\bar k$, $F^1$ has rank $1$, the $F$-isocrystal $(M[{1\over p}],\phi)$ over $k$ is simple, and $G$ is a torus.
 It is easy to prove Theorem 1.2 in the Lubin--Tate case, cf. Example 4.1.3 and Lemma 4.2.1.